Ankit-06/30-days-javascript-challenge/README.md

 Day 6: Learnt about array creation and methods like push, pop, shift, unshift, map, filter, reduce and forEach.

 Day 7: Learnt about object, object methods, nested objects, this keyword inside objects and object iteration.

+Day 8: Learnt about ES6+ features like template literals, destructuring of array and objects, spread and rest operators, default parameters and enhanced object literals.